alexaibio/teaching_content/Bioinformatics_NGS/genome_browsers/genome_browser_IGV.md

 - Moderate Impact: Missense variant, Inframe insertion, Protein altering etc
 - Low Impact: Synonymous variant, Start retained_variant etc

+# other fields
+- Mapping Quality (MAPQ attrivute): the quality of alignment (do not confuse it with QUAL filed before which is a quality of variant calling itself!). the value of 60 considerd a good confidence, MAPQ = 20 Suggests lower confidence, indicating the reads may be misaligned.
+- MLEAC: Maximum Likelihood Expectation of the Allele Count, usually provided by GATK and used in population stadies when you simultaneouslu call many individuals.
+MLEAC provides the most likely number of alternate alleles observed across all individuals in the sample.
+MLEC=2 means we have exacly two alleles.
+MLEAC=10 means that the maximum likelihood estimate of the alternate allele count is 10 across all individuals in the population.

 ## Conclusion
 Genome browser is usually a first tool you can use to see your variants.
 Nest task might be  Analyzing these variants (variant interpretation) and it is not an obvios task.